 Cucumber — China, Croatia, France, Russia

 Yield increases of up to 50 percent in open-field cultivation — even more significant increases were documented in greenhouse production.
-The active vegetation and production period extended by 30 days.
+The active vegetation and production period was extended by 30 days.
 In Chinese trials on commercial cultivation areas, a profit increase of over 100 percent was reported.

 Tomato — France, Croatia, Russia